sekoukeita/merge-pdf-pages/README.md

 6. Unzip the folder, open it,  add the pdf files you want to use and launch the *pdfsCombiner.exe* to run the program.

 ## Bonus
-* I am providing the zip file a made for you to test.
+* I am providing the zip file I made for you to test.
 * Download it, unzip the folder, add the pdf files you want to merge pages from and lunch the program.
 * Your new file should be created into the folder.